If you’re interested in recreating the nipple and areola after a mastectomy, you have options.

 - Ask if the artist practices nipple tattoos outside of the shop, as some artists also work with local breast surgery centers and cosmetic surgery clinics.

-- If privacy is a concern, look for a shop that has a private room for tattooing or an artist that also works at a medical facility.
+- If privacy is a concern, look for a shop that has a private room for tattooing or an artist who also works at a medical facility.

 - Ask the artist about their sterilization practices.